Estimated reading time: 6 minutes

 Employee goals should then be incorporated into an employee’s daily task list that is prioritized by identifying those one or two things that are the most important to get done.

-Constantly ask yourself, “what is the most important thing that I can do today to get me closer to accomplishing my goals?”
+Constantly ask yourself, “What is the most important thing I can do today to get me closer to accomplishing my goals?”

 3. Do the Most Difficult Task First